mi66mc/dnldw/README.md

 It uses `urllib`, `sys` and `math`

 Version - 0.4
-> Progress bar
+> Details of the download
 >
-> Convert bytes to "KB", "MB", "GB" and etc.
+> Big title

 ***
 Made by mi66mc